 Explore Kew’s deep, dark wood.
 Autumn half-term family programme sets a quest through the Kew Gardens Arboretum to search for the legendary beast…

-From 17 October – 1 November, Kew Gardens celebrates the acclaimed book, The Gruffalo.
+- From 17 October – 1 November, Kew Gardens celebrates the childhood favourite character, The Gruffalo

 - Visitors can spot wildlife and enjoy Kew Gardens’ autumn landscape

-- Wakehurst will also host its own Gruffalo autumn programme
+- Wakehurst, Kew’s wild botanic garden in Sussex, will also host its own Gruffalo autumn programme

-Gruffalo Adventures plots a specially curated journey through the Kew Gardens Arboretum, where visitors will encounter much-loved characters from author Julia Donaldson and illustrator Axel Scheffler’s book, including Fox, Owl and Snake, and of course, The Gruffalo!
-With map in hand, children can follow the tracks of each animal, leading them to the characters’ hiding spots.
+Gruffalo Adventures plots a specially curated journey through the Kew Gardens Arboretum.
+Visitors will encounter much-loved characters from author Julia Donaldson and illustrator Axel Scheffler’s book, including Fox, Owl and Snake, and of course, The Gruffalo!
+With helpful guide in hand, children can follow the tracks of each animal, leading them to the characters’ hiding spots.